 .09 Due to the reliance of user entities on system and organization control (SOC) reports, particularly SOC 1® and SOC 2® reports, there is a significant public interest in examinations of service organizations relevant to user entities.
 If a firm performs an examination of one or more service organizations and issues a SOC 1 or SOC 2 report, at least one examination should be reviewed.
-If a firm performs both SOC 1 and SOC 2 engagements and a proper risk assessment determined that only one SOC engagement should be selected, a SOC 1 engagement should be reviewed due to the reliance on the report by other auditors.

-&lt;sup>8 In 2017, the AICPA introduced the term system and organization controls (SOC) to refer to the suite of services practitioners may provide relating to system-level controls of a service organization and system- or entity-level controls of other organizations.
+9 In 2017, the AICPA introduced the term system and organization controls (SOC) to refer to the suite of services practitioners may provide relating to system-level controls of a service organization and system- or entity-level controls of other organizations.
 Formerly, SOC referred to service organization controls.
 By redefining that acronym, the AICPA enables the introduction of new internal control examinations that may be performed (a) for other types of organizations, in addition to service organizations, and (b) on either system-level or entity-level controls of such organizations.

 .10 The peer reviewer should consider whether the engagement selection process has adequately addressed the risks involved in different types of SOC engagements (SOC 1 and SOC 2 engagements).
 If a firm performs more than one of the preceding types of SOC engagements, the reviewer must consider the unique risks associated with each engagement and document how these risks were addressed in the risk assessment.
 Peer reviewers should also consider audit firm experience, such as how many SOC engagements the firm performs, the length of experience in performing these engagements, the number of team members with experience, whether the team members have undergone CPE or specialized training, whether the firm utilizes a group that specializes in internal controls for completing its SOC engagements, and reasonableness of hours spent on SOC engagements.
 Additional consideration should be given to whether the firm performs SOC engagements with significant subservice organizations identified in the auditor's opinion (the inclusive method is higher risk than the carve-out method).
 Further consideration should be given to communications from regulatory agencies.
 Although SOC 1 and SOC 2 engagements are different, noncompliance for one type may be indicative of noncompliance in the other.
-SOC 3® engagements are not must-select engagements, but when considering the pervasiveness of a systemic cause and the portion of the firm's practice that may be affected by matters identified with other SOC engagements, the reviewer should also consider SOC 3 engagements.
+SOC 3[®] engagements are not must-select engagements, but when considering the pervasiveness of a systemic cause and the portion of the firm's practice that may be affected by matters identified with other SOC engagements, the reviewer should also consider SOC 3 engagements.